spark-jobserver/spark-jobserver/README.md

 | 0.7.0       | 1.6.2         |
 | spark-2.0-preview | 2.0     |

 For release notes, look in the `notes/` directory.
-They should also be up on [notes.implicit.ly](http://notes.implicit.ly/search/spark-jobserver).

 If you need non-released jars, please visit [Jitpack](https://jitpack.io) - they provide non-release jar builds for any Git repo.  :)